Keyfactor/digicert-certcentral-caplugin/README.md

-## Support for DigiCert CertCentral Gateway
+## Support for digicert-certcentral-anycagateway

-DigiCert CertCentral Gateway is open source and community supported, meaning that there is **no SLA** applicable for these tools.
+digicert-certcentral-anycagateway is open source and community supported, meaning that there is **no SLA** applicable for these tools.

 ###### To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.